maxmahlke/rocks/docs/core.rst

 - the ``ssoCard`` uses keywords which are invalid variable names in ``python``, such as the name of colours: "c-o" becomes "c_o".
 In general, characters such as ``-``, ``/``, ``.``, are replaced by ``_`` in parameter names.

+ ..
+TODO Document the errors_ attribute of the Values class

 Access of ``datacloud`` tables
 ------------------------------